-The type of tomatoes that you use are up to you as well.
+Tomatoes – The type of tomatoes that you use are up to you as well.
 I used diced this time but I’ve used crushed in the past.
-Just make sure to save the tomato juice for the crock pot.
+Just make sure to add the tomato juice from the can to the crock pot.

 How to make Swiss steak in the crock pot

 This is the easiest part.
 You literally toss everything together in the crock pot and go on your way.
-Stir it a few times, if you are able, and baste in the heavenly Italian Swiss steak smell all day.
+Stir it a few times, if you are able, but it’s really a dump and go meal.

-I put the meat on the bottom and then cover it with the tomatoes, onion, garlic and apple cider vinegar.
-In my mind all the juice makes the steak extra tender but I have no scientific evidence that’s what really happens.
+I put the meat on the bottom and then cover it with the spices, tomatoes, onion, garlic and apple cider vinegar.
+I like the meat to be covered so that it soaks up all the flavor throughout the day.

 Once you are ready for dinner, turn off your crock pot, remove the steak and place it over rice, potatoes or pasta.
 Spoon the tomato/onion mixture over top, garnish with herbs and enjoy.